NCAS-CMS/cfstore/cfstore/docs/source/Examples/Identifying Replicants.rst

 ----------------------

 Identifying replicant files (i.e. multiple identical files across collections) is one of the main use cases of cfstore.
-For this purpose we have a CFSDB command called "locate-replicants".
+For this purpose we have a CFDB command called "locate-replicants".
 Locate replicants takes in a single collection and identifies which of the stored files also exist in other collections ingested by cfstore.
 We'll start by providing an example set of collections:

 Input command:

-cfsdb ls
+cfdb ls

 Example output: